CANADA FX DEBT-C$ slips as risk appetite wanes; bonds higher

 TORONTO, Oct 16 (Reuters) - Canada's dollar fell against the U.S. currency on Friday as investor thirst for risk waned and soft domestic inflation data underpinned expectations the Bank of Canada will keep rates steady through mid-2010.

-North American equity markets, typically a barometer of risk, notched a lackluster performance on disappointing results from conglomerate General Electric (GE.N: Quote) and Bank of America Corp (BAC.N: Quote).
+North American equity markets, typically a barometer of risk, notched a lackluster performance on disappointing results from conglomerate General Electric (GE.N) and Bank of America Corp (BAC.N).

 Data also showed Canadian consumer prices fell in September from a year earlier, thanks largely to tumbling gasoline prices.
 While there was other evidence of emerging inflation pressures, it was not expected to be of concern to the Bank of Canada.
 [ID:nN16340697]